Sept 19, 2019

-The author lived and worked in Tanzania for over a decade.
-This fiction book celebrates the people of the country, their joys and sorrows.
+This book celebrates the people of Tanzania, their joys and sorrows.
 The story weaves details of challenges faced by women today around the problems and the triumphs in a young nation.
 What are the consequences of greed among the elite?
 How do corruption and inefficiencies in the health system affect ordinary people?
 Crossing Paths will stimulate readers to consider integrity and the origins of self respect in an unfamiliar culture — and it will remind us all that, across cultures, we are still more alike than different.

 A Faulty Vision